-A. Your customer may think that by specifying the dimensions, the traces will automatically have the correct value of impedance.
-As explained earlier, each manufacturing process requires characterisation to ensure that the process is matched to nominal values produced by Field Solver calculators.
-Your customer will not be satisfied if their PCBs fail because the final value of controlled impedances are incorrect.
-Work in partnership with your customer and help them understand the need for test.
+A. A designer may think that by specifying the dimensions, the traces will automatically have the correct value of impedance.
+As explained earlier, each manufacturing process requires characterisation to ensure that the process is matched to nominal values produced by Field Solver calculations.
+Work in partnership with your board specifier customer and help them understand the need for test.